Dream Buy: The Lepic kitchen

 March 23, 2020

-How we seize any day is dependent not just on how well we slept but also on how we choose to start it.
-And right now, possibly more so than ever before, we need to ensure that we are ready for the clocks to go forward on sunday (read on to understand why), as well as doing our best to make mornings a delight not a dread.
+How we seize any day is dependent not just on how well we slept but also on how we choose to ‘do’ our mornings.
+And right now, possibly more so than ever before, we need to ensure that we are ready for the clocks to go forward (read on to understand why).
+As well as doing our best to make the start of every day a delight not a dread.

 All adults need a minimum of six standard glasses of fluoride- and chlorine-free water a day to keep the body ticking over – it is integral to the function of every organ.
 While some of this can be obtained from other beverages or whole fruit, pure filtered water is the equivalent of five-star fuel.
 Start as you mean to go on and get at least one down the hatch as soon as you wake.
 Make it easy for yourself by leaving it on your bedside table before you go to sleep.